-The minimum required sight distance requirements at intersections for various design speeds and vehicles must be determined using Chapter 210 of the FDOT Design Manual and Figures 3-3 and 3-4 of the Florida Greenbook.
+The minimum required sight distance requirements at intersections for various design speeds and vehicles must be determined using FDOT Design Manual, Chapter 210 and Figures 3-3 and 3-4 of the Florida Greenbook.
 The more stringent design standard must be used to determine the sight distance at intersections.